🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 X, Y = np.meshgrid(x, y)

-# Approximate spin density with Gaussian distribution
+# Approximate the spin density with a Gaussian distribution

 spin_density = 2.2 * np.exp(-(X**2 + Y**2) / 2)